 If I had to do it over again, I wouldn't do it alone.

 From US421 in Boone, follow NC 194 N for 4.5 miles and turn L onto Meat Camp Road.
 At 5.5 miles this reaches a gap, passes the entrance to Elk Knob State Park, and changes name to Sutherland Road.
-Continue downhill into the valley and turn R onto Browns Hollow Road, which may be iffy for low-clearance cars.
+Continue downhill into the valley (sorry that I don't know the exact mileage) and turn R onto Browns Hollow Road, which may be iffy for low-clearance cars.
 After 0.6 miles, park beside the gates that block the road.
 Elevation 3630 feet.
 You're parked on private property so if you see anybody, ask permission.
 The state park land starts near a cattle grate 0.6 miles beyond the gate.

 Climb over the right gate (the left one has a no-trespassing sign) and follow Browns Hollow Road 2.0 miles up to the ridge.
 This road is not on the topo but does show up on the "terrain" map.
-It is an old logging road and the hillside was logged a few years ago, so you are mostly walking in the sun and for the second mile you'll weave through briars.
+It is an old logging road and the hillside was logged a few years ago, so you are mostly walking in the sun, and for the second mile you'll be weaving through briars.